chrisliebaer/salvage/README.md

 	* `stop`: (Default if no pre- or post-action is set) The container will be stopped before the backup is performed.
 (Ignored if container is already stopped.)
 	* `pause`: The container will be paused before the backup is performed.
 (Ignored if container is already paused or stopped.)
 * `salvage.command.pre` and `salvage.command.post`: Commands that will be executed before and after the backup within the container, similar to `docker exec`.
 Will not be executed if the container is stopped or paused.
+* `salvage.command.exitcode`: Defines how different exit codes should be handled.
+Possible values are:
+	* `ignore`: The exit code will be ignored.
+	* `stop`: The backup will not be performed.
+(Default)
+	* `custom`: Special handlingg.
+Instead of using the `custom` value, you are expected to provide a comma-separated list of exit codes that should be handled as `stop`.
+You can define ranges or single exit codes.
+For example `1,3-5,7-9`.
 * `salvage.user`: User that will be used to execute the backup command.
 (Default is container's user)

 # salvage Crane Interface